Why It Works

 Bring a fair amount of oil—enough to form a thin coat across the bottom of your skillet—to a shimmer over medium heat.
 No need to blast it!
 Just remember: hot fat can sense fear.
 You want to very gently lower the fish down, letting your hands get right up close to the bottom of the pan.
 Getting scared and dropping the fish in from too high is a surefire way to splash hot oil across your kitchen, or worse, yourself.*

 *I learned the hard way why the Naked Chef does not actually cook naked.

 Step 7: Cook and Rotate

-Let the fish gently bubble away in the oil, rotating the filets and swirling the pan gently so that the bread crumbs cook evenly.
+Let the fish gently bubble away in the oil, rotating the fillets and swirling the pan gently so that the breadcrumbs cook evenly.

 Step 8: Peek

 After a few moments, gently lift a fillet with a flexible fish spatula and check to see how it's coming along.
 This one is not quite there yet.
 Deep golden brown is what we're after.

 That looks about right.
 Very gently lift up the fish with the spatula and your hand and carefully tip it over.
 And don't worry—the second side will not stick either.
 The bits of breadcrumbs and other debris that invariably get left in the bottom of the pan will keep it from making full contact with the hot metal.

 The fillets are ready on the first side, but not quite cooked through yet.
 Time for the oven.